-Ľ Where you live The Land Value The property The services in the district vou receive of your property category you (e.g. Timaru, and how this has belong to (e.g. water supply, Geraldine) waste minimisation) changed in the (e.g. residential, latest revaluation primary, commercial)
+Where you live The services The Land Value The property in the district of your property category you vou receive belong to (e.g. Timaru, and how this has (e.g. water supply, Geraldine) chanaed in the waste minimisation) (e.g. residential, latest revaluation primary, commercial)